 We have out-of-the-box support for all StatsD clients, supporting .NET, Python, Ruby and more.
 With only a few small code changes, you can capture key metrics from your applications to correlate with other parts of your infrastruture.

-Read more about getting metrics into Datadog on our Guide To Metrics.
+Read more about getting metrics into Datadog on our Metrics documentation.

 For a true Windows monitoring experience, Datadog had to support more than just system metrics.
 We had to make sure we supported the standard Windows Server applications.